 Guilloché (also called engine-turning) is a decorating technique in which intricate geometric patterns are engraved onto dials and, sometimes, cases.
 Lines are etched into the part via a hand-operated lathe, either in straight lines or in circles.
-The difficulty of this process does not only rely on the precision required but also on the right and continuous pressure of the hand in order to get a perfectly regular pattern.
-Most of the current Master-Guillocheurs, learned through an apprenticeship with another Master as this art is not taught anymore in watchmaking schools.
+The difficulty of this process does not only rely on the precision required but also on the correct and continuous pressure of the hand in order to get a perfectly regular pattern.
+Most of the current Master-Guillocheurs, learned through an apprenticeship with another Master as this art is no longer taught in watchmaking schools.

 CZAPEK GUILLOCHE RICOCHET ®

 The Czapek exclusive Ricochet Guilloché pattern takes the inspiration from an ancient design created by Francois Czapek in the 1850s.
 Its main characteristic and unique feature is the presence of a double focal point, unlike traditional Guilloché patterns with only one focal point at the centre of the dial.
 The two focal points, corresponding to the two iconic Czapek subdials – indicating small seconds and power reserve – create a fascinating “wave interferences” in the dial, hence the name: Guilloché Ricochet ®.

 Discover how Czapek’s unique Guilloché Ricochet is made: